informalsystems/quint/doc/lang.md

 ## Types

 TNT is a typed language.
 All variables and constants must be assigned a type.
-An operator may be annotated with types.
-However, if the type checker is able to infer the type of an operator, then the operator type may be omitted.
+Other definitions may be annotated with types.
+If the type checker is able to infer the type of a definition, then its type may be omitted.

-**Discussion.** In the earlier version of TNT, we allowed the user to omit types altogether.
+**Discussion.** In the earlier versions of TNT, we allowed the user to omit types altogether.
 In retrospect, we find this to be a bad idea.
-Hence, we require that every language object is either type-annotated (variables and constants), or can be assigned a type via type checking (operators and expressions).
+Hence, we require that every definition is either type-annotated (variables and constants), or can be assigned a type via type checking (operators and expressions).